vb64/pipeline.integrity/pipeline_danger/method/asme_b31g/README.md

 ### COMPUTATION OF A

-If the measured maximum depth of the corroded area is greater than 10% of the nominal waH thickness but less than 80% of the nominal wall thickness and the measured longitudinal extent of the corroded area is greater than the value determined by Eq.(2) of Part 2, calculate
+If the measured maximum depth of the corroded area is greater than 10% of the nominal wall thickness but less than 80% of the nominal wall thickness and the measured longitudinal extent of the corroded area is greater than the value determined by Eq.(2) of Part 2, calculate

 ```python